 - Is credit card payment required when the member renews within the Member Compass?

-Define your organization's version of a "new member" for late renewal purposes on the Settings tab of each of your member types.
+Define your organization's version of a "new member" for late renewal purposes on the Renewal tab of each of your member types.

 AE Tip™: You can track the original join date affiliated with that member by using the optional "Original Join Date" field.
 This allows you to keep a historical record even if the membership lapses.